andreyboytsov/LION-tSNE/README.md

 Work in progress

-Available unde 3-clause BSD license.
+Available under 3-clause BSD license.
 Uses some gradient descent code from sklearn package (which is also avaiable under 3-clause BSD license).